MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 Download and install a container base image matching the OS version and patch level of the container host.

 ### All non-C:/ drives are visible in containers
-All non-C:/ drives available to the container host are automatically mapped into new running Windows Server Containers.
+All non-C:/ drives available to the container host are automatically mapped into new running Windows Containers.

 At this point in time there is no way to selectively map folders into a container, as an interim work around drives are mapped automatically.